baumannzone/gameboy-css/readme.md

 # Pure CSS GameBoy
 The classic Game Boy made with CSS and HTML.
-It uses some Javascript to make the Game Boy great again.
+It uses some JavaScript to make the Game Boy great again.
-Pump up the volume :speaker: and _turn on_ the Game Boy.
+Pump up the volume :speaker: and turn on the Game Boy.

 **DEMO**: https://baumannzone.github.io/gameboy-css/